iclr-blogposts/2026/_posts/2026-04-27-model-misspecification-in-sbi.md

    comparisons and encouraging the development of approaches robust across diverse settings.

-3. **Practical Guidelines for Detecting and Addressing Model Misspecification:** For SBI to be widely adopted in practice, there is a need for clear guidelines or a practitioner's guide on how to detect and address model misspecification.
+4. **Practical Guidelines for Detecting and Addressing Model Misspecification:** For SBI to be widely adopted in practice, there is a need for clear guidelines or a practitioner's guide on how to detect and address model misspecification, e.g., similar to a Bayesian workflow as introduced in <d-cite key="gelman_bayesian_2020"></d-cite>.
 Such a guide should include recommendations for diagnosing model misspecification using available tools, selecting appropriate mitigation methods, and interpreting posterior results under potential misspecification.
 This would help bridge the gap between theoretical advancements and real-world applications, ensuring that practitioners can confidently apply SBI methods in the presence of model misspecification.

 Addressing these challenges will pave the way for more robust and practical SBI methods capable of handling model misspecification effectively.
 A unified framework, rigorous